Philip Arps: White ISIS & the freedom of hate speech

 Where to now, as a country?

 Freedom of speech is a human right and we need to protect it.
-However, abuse of this right can affect the rights of others.
+However, abuse of this right can also affect the rights of others.

 Minister of Justice Andrew Little has said he hopes to develop a proposal in relation to hate crimes by the end of this year (more).
 The Human Rights Commission has said they want the government to consider changing the law to protect religious groups against hate speech (more).
 And this country has already signed the International Convention on the Elimination of All Forms of Racial Discrimination, by which: "all Member States have pledged... to promote and encourage universal respect for and observance of human rights and fundamental freedoms for all, without distinction as to race, sex, language or religion." (emphasis added).